GOA-UVa/rimopy/README.md

 Rimopy is a package consisting of an implementation of the ROLO model, following RIMO's implementation, made in python.

-The ROLO model comes from the RObotic Lunar Observatory, Kieffer and Stone, 2005.
+The ROLO model comes from the RObotic Lunar Observatory, from the paper:
+- Kieffer and Stone, 2005: The spectral irradiance of the Moon.

 The RIMO implementation is from multiple papers:
 - Barreto et al., 2019: Evaluation of night-time aerosols measurements and lunar irradiance